elucian/bee/syntax/keywords.md

 | else     | Alternative path for when statement
 | cycle    | Start unconditional repetitive block
 | while    | Start conditional repetitive block
-| scan     | Start iteration loop for range or collection
-| repeat   | End repetitive block: cycle, while, scan
+| repeat   | End repetitive block: cycle, while
+| count    | Start iteration loop for range of numbers
+| next     | Continue counting until the last number in range
 | trial    | Protect a block of code that may have exceptions
 | case     | One quest can cover multiple cases
 | error    | Associated with trial to patch one errors